nakamasato/sample-controller/docs/content/docs/05-implement-reconciliation-loop/index.md

     -}
     ```

-1. Test `sample-controller`.
+### 5.3.3.
+Run and check

 1. Run the controller.
     ```
     go run .
     ```
 1. Create `Foo` resource.
     ```
     kubectl apply -f config/sample/foo.yaml
     ```

     Check `Deployment`:
     ```
     kubectl get deploy
     NAME         READY   UP-TO-DATE   AVAILABLE   AGE
     foo-sample   0/1     1            0           3s
     ```
     Check `sample-controller`'s logs:
     ```
     2022/07/18 09:33:31 handleAdd was called
     2022/07/18 09:33:31 deployment foo-sample is valid
     ```
 1. Delete `Foo` resource.
     ```
     kubectl delete -f config/sample/foo.yaml
     ```
     Check `Deployment`:
     ```
     kubectl get deploy
     No resources found in default namespace.
     ```

     `Deployment` is deleted when the corresponding `Foo` is deleted thanks to `OwnerReference`'s [cascading deletion](https://kubernetes.io/docs/concepts/architecture/garbage-collection/#cascading-deletion) feature:

     > Kubernetes checks for and deletes objects that no longer have owner references, like the pods left behind when you delete a ReplicaSet.
 When you delete an object, you can control whether Kubernetes deletes the object's dependents automatically, in a process called cascading deletion.

 ## [5.4.
 Check and update Deployment if necessary](https://github.com/nakamasato/sample-controller/commit/8b405a96ab54c85da00bc1b902d76fa89e3584fe)